kenkz447/react-restful/README.md

     }
 })
 ````
-Define your first API resource, how about an appication to manage `pets` a in pet store?
+Define your first API resource, would you like to build an app to manage `pets` a in pet store?

 ````typescript
 /**